-It was their 3rd two-week Sprint and they were reflecting on the deliverables they completed sooner than expected and then cohesively and comprehensively planned the next two weeks’ work.
-This plan gave their team lead confidence in their delivery and trust that it prioritised the most valuable outcomes for the business.
-And they did that planning in 20 mins.
+It was their third two-week Sprint, and they were reflecting on the deliverables completed ahead of schedule.
+They efficiently planned the next two weeks’ work, gaining confidence from their team lead that their plan prioritized the most valuable outcomes for the business.
+Remarkably, they accomplished this planning in just 20 minutes.

-So how did this team implement an Agility framework and have it work so well in less than two months?
-The short answer is that they fully embraced it, but let’s look at this team in a little more detail to understand their success.
+So how did this team implement an Agile framework and achieve such success in less than two months?
+The short answer is that they fully embraced the framework.
+Let’s explore their approach in more detail to understand their success with Agile Transformation Services.

 They had a coach